JAI007s/FastSense/README.md

 # Real-Time Sensor Data Processing with FastAPI, MQTT, and MySQL

+## 🎥 Demo Video
+You can watch or download the backend demo video from the [GitHub Release](https://github.com/your-username/real_time_backend/releases/download/v1.0/backend_demo.mp4).

 ## 📌 Project Overview
 This project is a **FastAPI-based service** that continuously listens to multiple MQTT topics, ingests sensor data in real-time, and stores it into a **MySQL database**.
 It also checks incoming values against predefined **threshold conditions**, and whenever a threshold is breached, an **alert** is generated and stored in a separate table.